ihollander/workshop-styled-components/README.md

 ## Setup

-Clone and download this repo, and run `npm install`.
-Then:
+- Clone and download this repo

-- Run `npm test` to run tests in one terminal tab
+- Run `npm install` in the repo directory
-- Open another terminal tab, and run `npm start` to run the project in the browser
+- Run `npm start` to run the project in the browser

-In the tab that is running tests, you can press the `p` key to select a specific test file to run.
-For example, hitting `p` and then typing `01.js` will run the first test.

 ## Instructions